Overview

 About this Degree

-The Comparative Literature MA program at the University of Toronto is a course-based program that accommodates a diverse range of students’ interests.
+The Comparative Literature program at the University of Toronto is a course-based program that accommodates a diverse range of students’ interests.
 The interdisciplinary and transnational character of the program is reflected in the fact that students may take up to half their courses in other departments of their choice.
 Students work in languages other than English, and their study may include work in a non-literary discipline.
 The COL1000H Faculty Seminar provides a basis for study in the program.
 All incoming students take this seminar course where they consider core theoretical problems of comparison.

 All incoming students meet with the Graduate Coordinator to discuss their program and to decide on their course of study before beginning classes.